swo/sakura/README.md

 ### Overview

-After blossoming in the spring, cherry trees enter dormancy in autumn.
+Cherry trees bloom in the spring and then enter dormancy in autumn.
 The dormant period ends when a certain number of cold days have passed.
 The tree, sensing that winter is ending, begins growing buds, which grow faster when temperatures are warmer.
-Thus, higher winter temperatures and cooler spring temperatures both contribute to later blossom dates.
+Thus, lower winter temperatures and higher spring temperatures both contribute to earlier blossom dates.

 ### DTS model